nathaliefil/uroboros/documentation/Commands.md

 | ------------- | ------------- |
 | cut | **cut** [list] |

 This command adds every file and directory from list (arg1) to cutting clipboard.
 If clipboard already contains data, it is expanded by new elements.
-If elements in clipboard are copied, their state is chnged to cut.
+If elements in clipboard are copied, their state is changed to cut.

 ### Delete